An RF-only ion-funnel for extraction from high-pressure gases: Introduction

 Ion extraction from gas environments at pressures $\gtrsim$1\,mbar is challenging since collisions dominate ion motion \cite{Kelly2010}.
 Conventional mass-spectrometry techniques use a combination of skimmers and orifices to reduce the gas flow across differential pumping stages.
 Similar ion-extraction techniques are applied in ion source assemblies at radioactive ion beam facilities, e.g. IGISOL LIST \cite{Reponen2011}.
 Such techniques achieve low downstream pressures at some cost of efficient ion transport \cite{Kelly2010,Page2006,Page2007}.

 Radio-frequency (RF) ion funnels have been developed for ion extraction with increased ion-transmission efficiency; typically, RF funnels extract from air into vacuum and improve ion extraction efficiency by more than an order of magnitude (see \cite{Ibrahim2006,Kelly2010} and references therein).
 RF funnels have also been developed for ion transport in gas stopper cells \cite{Wada2013}.
 Technical improvements have included blocking the gas jet with a jet disrupter electrode \cite{Kim2001} and a DC ion carpet at the exit \cite{Anthony2014}.
 Various funnel designs have been realized, including a recent design using electrodes etched on PCBs \cite{Ibrahim2014}.
 Typically, RF funnels are used with electrospray ion sources where gas is injected through a capillary.
 Capillary inlet pressures reach an atmosphere and pressures inside the funnel reach $\sim$40\,mbar.
-However, due to the nature of this ion source, such funnels are not optimized for single ion extraction at close to 100\% efficiency and require a longitudinal DC potential gradient to transport ions through the funnel, adding complexity and components that can contaminate the vacuum.
-To overcome these limitations and extend the use of RF-funnels to heavy, high-pressure gases, an RF-only ion funnel prototype has been developed to investigate the feasibility of extracting ions from 10\,bar Xe gas into 1\,mbar vacuum in only one stage with high efficiency.
-This prototype realizes a novel concept of ion transport via carrier gas flow instead of via applied DC-drag potentials.
+However, owing to the nature of this ion source, such funnels are not optimized for single ion extraction at close to 100\% efficiency and require a longitudinal DC potential gradient to transport ions through the funnel, adding complexity and components that can contaminate the vacuum.
+To overcome these limitations and extend the use of RF-funnels to heavy-mass gases at a high-pressure, an RF-only ion funnel prototype has been developed.
+It aims to investigate the feasibility of extracting ions from 10\,bar Xe gas into a 1\,mbar vacuum in only one stage with high efficiency.
+This prototype realizes a novel concept of ion transport via carrier gas flow instead of via applied DC-drag potentials that was suggested \cite{Varentsov2001} and described in detail \cite{Varentsov2002,Varentsov2004}.